 The club holds monthly indoor meetings between September and April that feature guest speakers on a wide-range of bird-related subjects.
 Our meeting venue is Northern Rugby Club, McCracken Park, Great North Road, Newcastle, NE3 2DT.
-All meetings commence at 7.00pm and generally finish between 9.00pm-9.30pm, though a bar is available for post-meeting socialising.
+All meetings commence at 7.00pm on the second Thursday of the month unless otherwise indicated, and generally finish between 9.00pm-9.30pm though a bar is available for post-meeting socialising.

 The club arranges regular field trips mainly to local destinations.
 Most are generally one-day or half-day outings within and just outside of the club’s area with transport by private car.
 All field trips offer the opportunity to meet other members and can be particularly beneficial to newcomers and younger members.